Our vision

 Gina Miller

-Leader and Founder of the True and Fair Party
+Former Leader of the True and Fair Party

-Gina is the Leader of the True and Fair Party and co-founded investment company SCM Direct.
+Gina co-founded investment company SCM Direct and founded the True and Fair Campaign.
 She also won two legal challenges against the UK Government in 2017 and 2019, most famously during the Brexit negotiations.
-She also founded the True and Fair Campaign which drafted text in three EU Directives, all of which vastly improved consumer protection and transparency.
+Gina was also the Leader of the True and Fair Party and a Parliamentary Candidate for Epsom and Ewell in 2024.

 Coverage